Why sustainable investments?

 Shareholders are owners of the companies and can exercise their voting rights at general meetings to enforce sustainability concerns.
 An effective voting policy can lead to possible changes via a complete analysis and lead to better investment decisions.
 Customer benefits can be increased and indirect benefits for the economy and the environment can be provided.
 Voting rights are exercised via a proxy (so-called "proxy voting").
 This ensures that our ESG guidelines are incorporated into the general meetings.

 For more details on our dialog strategies, see I-AM Dialogue Strategies

 Open letter to the European Commission - Exclusion of nuclear energy, within the EU Taxonomy Regulation, from sustainable economic activities

-Our ESG product family consists of UCITS-compliant single securities funds, funds of funds and special mandates, which are managed according to a discretionary and a quantitative approach, taking into account the respective product specifications.
+Our ESG product family consists of UCITS-compliant single securities funds, portfolio funds and special mandates, which are managed according to a discretionary and a quantitative approach, taking into account the respective product specifications.

 For us, the principle of sustainability is therefore more than just the pure ESG consideration, but aims overall at the long-term stable development of the company's activities.
 If, for example, the careful use of resources or the responsible treatment of employees is emphasised, then these concepts overlap with the goal of long-term return on equity and thus the principle of quality.

 Investment process Single Securities Funds (pdf)

 ESG-Key-Performance-Indicators are sustainability indicators that are particularly important for the performance and risk assessment of companies.